-Traveling to Poland will soon require visitors to obtain an ETIAS visa to present upon arrival in the country in order to be allowed passage due to the new parameters being implemented by the European Union to ensure a safer Europe.
+Traveling to Poland will soon require visitors to obtain an ETIAS travel Authorization to present upon arrival in the country in order to be allowed passage due to the new parameters being implemented by the European Union to ensure a safer Europe.

 Lush green scenery envelopes this beautiful Eastern European gem, with a deep past of kings and castles.
 The more recent and difficult past including world war two is still visible in some areas and history buffs will be enticed by the hundreds of intriguing museums, ruins and monuments that offer a small insight into the evolution of Poland.

 Along with the other 27 member states, Poland is a part of the European Union and also a nation acknowledged under the Schengen Agreement which allows free movement of goods and people between the 26 countries, Poland included.

 The Schengen Zone is an area which consents to a common external border and coordinates international security and immigration systems, included herein the new proposals of a European visa waiver, known as ETIAS for eligible nations.

 Poland is a relatively young country in terms of the European Union and Schengen zone agreements.
 But as such, it is now one of the many ETIAS countries that make up the European bloc.

 Joining the EU as recently as 2004, but fighting for their position since diplomacy between Poland and the European Economic Community (EEC) began in 1988.
 After a difficult post-world-war and Cold War period, Poland had a slow recovery and finally began establishing political changes in the late 80s and early 90s which would allow them to meet the political and economic criteria required to enter the EU.